apache/airflow/docs/apache-airflow-providers-celery/celery_executor.rst

 For more information about setting up a Celery broker, refer to the exhaustive `Celery documentation on the topic <https://docs.celeryq.dev/en/latest/getting-started/>`_.

-The configuration parameters of the Celery Executor can be found in :doc:`apache-airflow-providers-celery:configurations-ref`.
+The configuration parameters of the Celery Executor can be found in :doc:`configurations-ref`.

 Here are a few imperative requirements for your workers: